ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-12-20-on-word-vectors.md

  ('feline', 'cat')]
 ```

 We do this step for each text in our corpus.
+In the end, we obtain a large list
+of pairs containing every word in our vocabulary and their corresponding
+neighbor.
+The larger the corpus, the larger the expressivity of our word pairs.

+In the next section, we'll